kotoyo/nuFATE/README.md

 Example
 -------

-The one thing to remember is that the solution provided by nuFATE is E^2 * phi
+The one thing to remember is that the solution provided by nuFATE is phi_out = E^(pedestal_index) * phi.
+In other words, if you want to get arrival flux, you need to devide the answer with E^(pedestal_index).

+        phi = phi_out * E^(-pedestal_index)

+The pedestal_index must be chosen to make input flux close to be flat.
+If input gamma index is 2.2, that means phi_initial = E^(-2.2), the pedestal_index may be 2.0.

+The default pedestal_index is 2.0.

 The example script is called example.py.
 To run it do